PRINCIPLES OF THE SPIRITUAL ADOPTION OF AFRICAN SEMIANRIAN

 - Is it possible to contact an adopted Seminarian ?

 Due to the fact that the Seminarians are adopted by many people, it is not advisable to maintain close personal relations with a particular seminarian.
 Moreover, not all of the seminarians reach the priesthood.
 It sometimes happens that they discern a different path, and sometimes the superiors advise someone to leave, as it often happens throughout the world.
 At the same time, we do suggest that you write to the adopted seminarian at the beginning of the academic year.
 For further and more detailed information, please contact Fr.
-Matthias Jaworski, OCD, who is Vice-Vicar of the Regional Vicariate in Burundi and Rwanda.
+Fryderyk Jaworski, OCD, responsible for this program in the United States.
+Here is his e-mail: email@example.com or firstname.lastname@example.org.